 Be prepared to provide information to Public Health officials about the workplace if they contact you.
 If a COVID-19 positive individual was in the workplace while symptomatic or Public Health has contacted the workplace, supervisors are encouraged to communicate when this has occurred while protecting the identity of the individual, and to convey any identified cleaning protocol that was undertaken.

-With the newly announced Public Health Order on Expedited Workplace Closures effective April 12, 2021, if three or more employees have COVID-19 and public health officers determine that transmission is occurring at the workplace, an order may be issued closing the workplace for 10 days or longer to stop the transmission.
+With the newly announced Public Health Order on Expedited Workplace Closures effective April 12, 2021, if one or more employees have COVID-19 and public health officers determine that transmission is occurring at the workplace, an order may be issued closing the workplace for 10 days or longer to stop the transmission.
 See our article covering the new order here.

 General COVID-19 Resource Links: